-- 3. Push KEYS to go to the Keys screen. - 4.
-Play C2 on the Keys screen.
-You will hear that slice 1 is played. - 5.
-Play D#2 and slice 4 will be played.
-Keys C2 and up are now mapped to Slices 1 and up for playback.
+- 3. Push KEYS to go to the Traditional Keyboard screen. - 4.
+Play C2 on the Traditional Keyboard screen.
+You will hear that slice 1 is played.

+- 5. Play D#2 and slice 4 will be played.
+Keys C2 and up are now mapped to Slices 1 and up for playback. - 6.
+Push KEYS again to go to the Grid Keyboard screen.
+Blackbox will display numbered squares in the grid for each slice in the WAV file.
+Use the arrows at the top of the screen to access additional - 7.
+Touch a numbered square on the grid to play that slice. - o

-The steps above show a simple example of using Keys alone to trigger different slices within one pad.
+- On the traditional keyboard, the last slice will be played for all notes above the last • slice.
+Nothing will play for notes below C2. - If you use the Grid-based keyboard with a slicer pad, the slices are mapped to the notes available in the selected scale. - The steps above show a simple example of using Keys alone to trigger different slices within one pad.
 You can use this with Loop Mode ON with Launch Modes of Gate or Toggle to achieve different effects.
 You could also use this with Slice Seq if you wanted to have the Slice Seq control what slices play when a pad trigger is received.